devhammam95/truck-ordering-laravel-react-native/README.md

 ## About Task
-- Create simple truck shippig ordering in laravel & react-native
+- Create simple truck shipping ordering in laravel & react-native

 ## Installation by docker for laravel:
 - Run `make setup` and app will start setup